Employment Opportunities

 The School

-Holy Child School at Rosemont is an independent, Catholic, coeducational school located west of Philadelphia in the heart of the Main Line.
-We celebrate “the joy of achievement” by developing confidence, character, and leadership skills in our students, and we prepare them for success in a forward thinking, family-oriented school, from 2 years 7 months through 8th grade.
-As a Holy Child school, our mission is rooted in the vision for education set forth by our Foundress, Cornelia Connelly, and we are associated with the Holy Child Network of Schools, connecting us to a greater, shared mission with fellow Holy Child schools throughout the U.S.
+Holy Child School at Rosemont is an independent, Catholic, coeducational school located on the Main Line west of Philadelphia, serving students from age 2 years 7 months through 8th grade.
+We celebrate the “joy of achievement” through a strong academic program that fosters faith, curiosity, critical thinking, and a love of learning, while also developing confidence, character, and leadership in a supportive, family-oriented community.
+As a Holy Child school, our mission is rooted in the vision for education set forth by our foundress, Cornelia Connelly, and we are associated with the Holy Child Network of Schools, connecting us to a greater, shared mission with fellow Holy Child schools throughout the U.S.

 Essential Duties and Responsibilities